FouadElian/NEXUS-AI/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# NEXUS AI
+Welcome to NEXUS AI!
+This website serves as a platform for showcasing my first React project, which focuses on the exploration of React components and their implementation.
 ## Available Scripts

 In the project directory, you can run:

+## Getting Started

+To get started with this project, follow these steps:

+1. Clone this repository to your local machine.
+2. Install dependencies by running `npm install`.
+3. Follow the instructions in the documentation to set up and use the project.
 ### `npm start`

 Runs the app in the development mode.\